-- Start the Web-based installer. - See "Starting the Veritas Web-based installer" on page 146. - On the Select a task and a product page, select Perform a Pre-installation Check from the Task drop-down list.
-Select Veritas Storage Foundation and High Availability from the Product drop-down list and click Next. - Select the Veritas Storage Foundation Cluster File System High Availability from the Product drop-down list, and click Next. - Indicate the systems on which to perform the precheck.
+- Start the Web-based installer. - On the Select a task and a product page, select Perform a Pre-installation Check from the Task drop-down list.
+Select Veritas Storage Foundation and High Availability from the Product drop-down list and click Next. - Select the Veritas Storage Foundation Cluster File System High Availability 3 from the Product drop-down list, and click Next. - Indicate the systems on which to perform the precheck.
 Enter one or more system names, separated by spaces.
 Click Next. - 5 The installer performs the precheck and displays the results. - If the validation completes successfully, click Next.
 The installer prompts you to begin the installation.
 Click Yes to install on the selected system.
-Click No to install later. - Click Finish.
+Click No to install later. - 7 Click Finish.
 The installer prompts you for another task.